How To Develop a Blog Content Strategy: A Start-to-Finish Guide

 13. Maintain and Scale Your Blog Content Strategy

 Although an effective content writing strategy involves careful planning and continuous tracking for true success, it’s difficult to overstate the benefits of blogging for business.
 At BKA Content, we’ve found that blogging brands get 97% more links than companies that are less savvy when it comes to content.

 What’s more, businesses that publish content at least 16 times a month are rewarded with 3.5 times more online traffic and 4.5 times more leads than companies who publish fewer than five times a month.
 As you test the performance of your strategy, you may find you need a writer to keep up with the consistent content your readership demands.

 Developing an SEO Content Strategy is Vital to Online Success

-Whether you plan to buy articles to fill the gaps between in-house content or decide to sign up for a fully managed content program, BKA Content can provide the resources you need to get your blog content strategy off the ground once and for all.
+Whether you plan to buy articles to fill the gaps between in-house content, decide to sign up for a fully managed content program or go for a dependable blog subscription service, BKA Content can provide the resources you need to get your blog content strategy off the ground once and for all.
 Contact us today to learn more about the customizable, targeted writing services we provide.

 - How To Write a Product Description That Works (With Examples) - November 20, 2022

 - SEO Copywriting: Your Guide to Content Marketing Success - November 15, 2022